Yashraj: 2023-present: Collaborations and mainstream success

-In 2025, he released his second EP, 5 years after his debut, 3P, which contained 3 songs.
+In 2025, he released his fourth EP, 3P, which contained 3 songs, featuring production from NEVERSOBER and Talal Qureshi.
 In the same year, he was featured on the song "Wheel of Time", from the album, Sounds of Kumbha, by Grammy-nominated producer Siddhant Bhatia alongside Ajay Prasanna and Aditya Ghadvi.
 The album went on to be nominated at the 68th Annual Grammy Awards in the category for Best Global Music Album.
+In the same year, he also collaborated with KRSNA on "Talk My Shit/Guarantee", Badshah on "DAF", and Calm on "TOP FLOOR SHiii".
+He also appeared as a guest judge on the show, India's Got Latent in the first and second season.